-Oxford Health NHS Foundation Trust provides mental health services, learning disability services and community health services across the county.
-Its services are delivered at community bases, hospitals, clinics and people’s homes.
+Oxford Health NHS Foundation Trust provides mental health services across the county.

 Buckinghamshire has 47 GP practices and 13 Primary Care Networks (PCN) across the county.
 PCNs are groups of GPs working together with a range of local providers to offer more personalised and coordinated health and social care to their local populations.